Love San Diego? Thank a veteran.

 Mental health is critical to veteran communities.
 Courage to Call is dedicated to improving mental wellness for veterans, military service members, and military families.
 Staffed by veterans and spouses of active duty military, Courage to Call offers peer support in finding resources, transitioning to civilian life, and accessing benefits.

 Founded in 1981 by five Vietnam veterans, the nationally-recognized Veterans Village of San Diego serves more than 3,000 veterans across San Diego County.
 In addition to mental health, housing, employment, court, and rehabilitation services, the organization launched the first annual Stand Down event in 1988.
 It’s now a national multi-day event connecting homeless veterans and their families with health and wellness resources.

-Veterans aren’t just improving the lives of military communities -- they’re reaching San Diegans everywhere.
+Veterans aren’t just improving the lives of military communities—they’re reaching San Diegans everywhere.
 Veteran-owned Protector Brewery, San Diego’s first organic beer company, just celebrated its second anniversary.
 With its inviting taproom, perfect for events, Protector uses the beverage San Diego loves best to cultivate a community of beer fanatics.

 And veteran-owned, family-operated Stache Coffee Company specializes in highlighting their sustainably-grown coffee’s flavors and quality.
-Stache supplies local and national restaurants and coffee shops, sells their coffee at San Diego community events, and takes time to support local veterans’ fundraisers.
+Stache supplies local and national restaurants and coffee shops, sells its coffee at San Diego community events, and takes time to support local veterans’ fundraisers.